-Known as the cultural, arts and historical center of Dassel, the Dassel History Center and Ergot Museum offers an array of events and exhibits throughout the year.
+Known as the cultural, arts and historical center of the Dassel area, the Dassel History Center and Ergot Museum offers an array of events and exhibits throughout the year.

 The museum is housed in the Universal Laboratories building, which is listed on the National Register of Historic Places.
 In 2006, it was named one of the 25 top preservation projects in the state of Minnesota by the Minnesota Preservation Alliance.

-The history center offers other permanent exhibits including a Peterson Pharmacy exhibit, featuring donated historical pharmaceutical artifacts; and a Magnus Johnson exhibit, showcasing the political career of the late US Senator from the Kingston area.
+The history center offers other permanent exhibits, including a Peterson Pharmacy exhibit, featuring donated historical pharmaceutical artifacts; and Magnus Johnson: from Swedish Immigrant Farmer to US Senator, showcasing the political career of the late senator from the Kingston area.

 In addition, the museum features an assortment of temporary exhibits throughout the year providing artifacts, photos, and historical information.

 In addition to the museum, the Dassel Event Center is located on-site, where special events take place throughout the year.
 It is also available for rent by the public.